Not dreaming at moment of understanding—even in a dream

 And the next moment?
 [Akusala, mostly.]

-If you don't say dreaming, is thinking still kusala or akusala?
-By conditions.
+Even if you don't call it dreaming, is thinking still kusala or akusala by conditions?
 [Now there's attachment to little Tiger.]

-In a dream, and now, is there any kusala towards Tiger?
+In a dream, and also now, is there any kusala towards Tiger?
 [Yes.]

 So, can it be a dream?
-Let's see tonight, after that, whether it's kusala or akusala dreaming.
+Let's see tonight, and look back afterward to see whether it was kusala or akusala dreaming.
 [Usually I don't remember my dreams.]

 Tonight's?
 Not yet.
 Kusala or akusala?
 Who knows until it's there.
-So, tomorrow there can be any hint of kusala or akusala in a dream after tonight.
+So, tomorrow there might be some hint of kusala or akusala in the dream after tonight.
 [I think it's not that easy, Ajahn.]

-But when you can remember what was the dream about, there can be moment of knowing whether it was kusala or akusala.
-Just like now, who knows whether this moment is kusala or akusala?
+But when you can remember what the dream was about, there can be a moment of knowing whether it was kusala or akusala.
+Just like now — who knows whether this moment is kusala or akusala?
 But it can be known.

-[A. Sujin] That's why it conditions doubt about dreaming, whether it's kusala or akusala.
-Just like now.
+[A. Sujin] That's why there is conditioned doubt about dreaming, and whether it's kusala or akusala — just like now.
 [Thank you, Ajahn.]

 Mp3 audio file: https://drive.google.com/file/d/1hi0uwgdFM5tmPQ3kwq5sG2XFpPAJDC6V